 Meeting the Challenges of Automation Testing

-Implementing Performance Testing Under CI/CD for Automation Testing – The challenge for many companies today is that while they are able to experience a good deal of success automating functional testing, they have difficulty when it comes to automating performance testing.
+Implementing Performance Testing Under CI/CD for Automation Testing – The challenge for many companies today is that while they can experience a good deal of success automating functional testing, they have difficulty when it comes to automating performance testing.
 Thus, automating performance testing is usually left out of the scope of CI/CD.
-This is mostly because of the complexity and breadth of large scale performance testing.
-At some point the test scenario becomes so onerous that that only way to move forward is to do performance testing manually.
+This is mostly because of the complexity and breadth of large-scale performance testing.
+At some point, the test scenario becomes so onerous that that only way to move forward is to do performance testing manually.

 The sections that follow take a closer look at the thinking described above.

 Functional testing is about making sure that code logic works as expected.
 Performance testing, on the other hand, focuses on the operational behavior of the code.
 For example, a functional test will exercise a login component to discover if a set of test credentials allows access to the expected resources.
 Either access is allowed, or it’s not.
 Whether it takes 10 seconds for the test to run or 10 minutes, the time to execute is not relevant to the purpose of the test.
 The same can be said about CPU utilization.
 As long as the test passes, it doesn’t matter if takes 10% of CPU capacity or 90%.
 Functional testing is all about logical behavior.

 Performance testing is different.
 Time does matter, as does CPU utilization, network latency and a host of other operational parameters.
 Going back to the login scenario mentioned above, performance testing a login process will measure the time it takes for a login request/response to complete.
 Many Service Level Agreements dictate login access time.
 Thus, performance testing ensures that the process completes in the time expected.
 Also, performance testing will look at ancillary login metrics relevant to items such as data query execution, CPU utilization, load tolerance, and system failure recovery.